Learn NinjaScript: Booleans, If Statements, and Conditions

 In the world of automated trading and indicator building, logic is everything.
-Whether you’re trying to trigger a signal when price crosses above a moving average or avoid double entries during a trend, NinjaScript uses one tool more than almost any other: the bool
+Whether you’re trying to trigger a signal when price crosses above a moving average or avoid double entries during a trend, NinjaScript uses one tool more than almost any other: the bool.

-statements and conditional logic, and suddenly your code can start making decisions—just like a trader.
+Booleans (true or false values) are how NinjaTrader scripts think.
+Combine them with if statements and conditional logic, and suddenly your code can start making decisionsโjust like a trader.

 This post is designed to help you get comfortable writing condition-based logic in NinjaScript.
 We’ll walk through the basics like checking if price is above an EMA, all the way to more advanced techniques like signal flags, ternary expressions, and organizing your logic into reusable methods.

 Whether you’re just starting or already writing strategies, mastering conditional logic is a must.
-Let’s dive in! 🚀
+Letโs dive in! ๐

-📚 Related NinjaScript Lessons So Far
+๐ Related NinjaScript Lessons So Far

-If you’re new here, make sure you check out the earlier posts too:
+If youโre new here, make sure you check out the earlier posts too:

 - Understanding the NinjaTrader Indicator Structure